szymonkaliski/resurrector/README.md

 # Resurrector
-## Automatically resurect process that stop responding
+## Automatically resurrect process that stop responding

-It's easy to detect process crash, but harded to detect when it hangs without quitting.
+It's easy to detect process crash, but hard to detect when it hangs without quitting.
-**Resurrector** uses heartbeat through OSC to automatically restart process that stopped respoding.
+**Resurrector** uses heartbeat through OSC to automatically restart process that stopped responding.

 ### Usage